andree2403/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-starting with the first line.
+script that adds the two numbers stored